mb21/Pandoc-Mac-OS-X-Services/README.md

-# Pandoc Mac OS X service
+# Pandoc Mac OS X Services

 Invoke [pandoc](http://johnmacfarlane.net/pandoc/) from any text editor with the opened file as input.